GLOBAL MARKETS-Euro and oil resume fall; stocks slip on weak data

 Business surveys showed the global economy ended 2014 in a fragile state as factories struggled to maintain growth across Europe and Asia, adding to pressure on central banks to implement more stimulus.
 In the United States, the pace of manufacturing growth slowed more than expected in December.

-The weak data weighed on equity indexes, including on Wall Street where the S&P 500 hit a two-week low before closing flat.
+The weak data weighed on equity indexes, including on Wall Street where the S&P 500 traded at two-week lows.

 “We are left with enough reason to suspect we continue to be in a different place and have different experiences than our major trading partners, but it is certainly not likely to demonstrate we are accelerating off of what had been a strong third and fourth quarter,” said Eric Wiegand, senior portfolio manager for private client reserve at U.S. Bank in New York.

+A modest New Year rally in European stocks quickly fizzled after the disappointing manufacturing data.
 The pan-European FTSEurofirst 300 index closed down 0.4 percent.
-An MSCI gauge of major equity markets worldwide fell 0.3 percent.
+An MSCI gauge of major equity markets worldwide fell 0.6 percent.

-Treasuries prices rose on the U.S. data, with benchmark 10-year notes last up 17/32 in price to yield 2.114 percent, near the lowest level in two weeks.
+Treasuries prices rose after the U.S. data, with benchmark 10-year notes last up 16/32 in price to yield 2.1193 percent, near the lowest level in two weeks.
 Thirty-year bonds gained 1-7/32 in price to yield 2.691 percent.

 Yields on government bonds issued by the euro zone’s heavily indebted southern member states, which the ECB would likely buy in a quantitative easing program, fell on Friday after Draghi said the risk of the ECB falling short of its mandate on inflation targeting had risen compared with six months ago.